Deep Vein Thrombosis (DVT) – Diagnosis, Symptoms and Treatment

 Patients with pulmonary emboli typically have elevated heart rates (tachycardia) and low oxygen levels (hypoxia).
 Large pulmonary emboli can cause heart failure and sudden death.

-Deep vein thrombosis is diagnosed based on symptoms, physical examination, and confirmed with tests.
+Deep vein thrombosis is diagnosed based on your history of symptoms, a physical examination, and confirmed with imaging that can visualize the veins of the leg.

 If you doctor suspects a deep vein thrombosis, they will usually obtain a duplex ultrasound of the deep vein of the leg or arms.
-A CT scan is occasionally necessary if ultrasound results are equivocal.
+A CT scan is occasionally ordered if ultrasound results are unreliable.
+A CT scan will also be ordered if your physician suspects a pulmonary embolism.

 Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and coagulation studies (PT/INR, PTT).
-If they think you could have systemic lupus erythematosus they will typically order an antinuclear antibody (ANA) and anti-double-stranded DNA antibody (anti-DS DNA).
+If they think systemic lupus erythematosus may be leading to your blood clots they will typically order an antinuclear antibody (ANA) and anti-double-stranded DNA antibody (anti-DS DNA).

 - Factor V Leiden